-Great Family-Friendly Restaurants in Rome
+12 Delicious Family-Friendly Restaurants in Rome

 One of the great things about taking a family vacation to Rome is the food.
-Most kids love pasta, pizza, and gelato, and most restaurants are welcoming to children, so there is no need to stress about finding a restaurant with kid-friendly food.
-Yet sometimes finding good, authentic Roman food around the most popular tourist attractions can be a challenge.
+Most kids love pasta, pizza and gelato, and most restaurants are welcoming to children, so there is no need to stress about finding a restaurant with kid-friendly food.

-Ask any tour guide where to find good food and they will tell you to walk three blocks and then pick any place that doesn’t have a menu in multiple languages out front.
+Ask any tour guide in Italy where to find good food and they will tell you to walk three blocks and then pick any place that doesn’t have a menu in multiple languages out front.
 But sometimes, you want a bit more specificity.

 Family-Friendly Restaurants in Rome